tlightsky/BigdataAccelerator/README.md

 # Bigdata Accelerator

-this is a jetbrains plugin in for datagrip/database tool, it have 2 feature now:
+this is a jetbrains plugin in for datagrip/database tool, it have 2 features now:

 ### 1